Clinton Foundation Never Probed, Frivolous Suit Brought Against Trump

-On the day the Office of the Inspector General released a report about egregious DoJ/FBI behavior, the New York Attorney General announced a $2.8 million lawsuit against the Trump’s charitable Foundation.
+On the day the Office of the Inspector General released a report about egregious DoJ/FBI behavior, the New York Attorney General announced a $2.8 million lawsuit against the Trump’s Charitable Foundation.
 Notice how the Feds and the NY AG work together?

+This is a civil suit and they want to shut down the charity.

 The fact is the Foundation raised 18.8 million dollars while giving 19.2 million to charity with virtually zero expenses.
 This is a frivolous suit meant to hurt the President and counteract the OIG report.